Friday, 30 December 2022

 Agni (アグニ) (अग्नि) (অগ্নি): Agni is another perverted youth, but with fluffy black hair and Brown Eyes (which imply that he is a Boro).
 He was probably about thirteen when he first met Jun.

-Vayu (ヴァーユさん) (वायु) (বায়ু): Vayu is a character who also appears in Kenya Boy.
-In Tiger Boy, he is a rather hairy young anti villain escaping from a mysterious cult, which is run by a dude who’s probably the White Skull’s former hero, the Horned Skull.
+Vayu (ヴァーユさん) (वायु) (বায়ু): Vayu is a character who also appears in both Wolf Boy and Kenya Boy as Sheetha Kokonoe’s husband.
+In Tiger Boy, he is a rather hairy anti villain escaping from a mysterious cult, which is run by a dude who’s probably the White Skull’s former hero, the Horned Skull.

 Surya (スーリヤ君) (सूर्य) (সূৰ্য্য): Surya first appeared as a dark haired Anglo Indian young adult.

-Manyu (マニウ) (มายู) (मन्यु) (মন্যু): He first appeared in Tiger Boy as a perverted brute of a young adult.
-He was probably 21 in when he first met Jun.
+Manyu (マニウ) (มายู) (मन्यु) (মন্যু): He first appeared in Tiger Boy as a perverted, hairy brute of a teenager.
+He was probably 15 in when he first met Jun.

 Hafgan (ハフガン) (ฮาฟกัน): Hafgan was a really terrible dude whose son is the slightly sympathetic Horned Skull, aka Medraut.